totalcms/cms/resources/docs/rest-api.md

 in order to upload files and images.
 The Froala APIs are to ensure proper translation between the editor and the CMS.

-## PHP

-You can include the Total CMS PHP classes and directly access the data.

 ## Faker